junxit/us-congress-bills-112/metadata.md

 - 2011-11-10 — Senate amendment agreed to: Amendment SA 942 agreed to in Senate by Unanimous Consent.
 - 2011-11-10 — Senate amendment proposed (on the floor): Amendment SA 942 proposed by Senator Cantwell for Senator Wicker.
 - 2011-11-10 — Senate amendment submitted
+- 2011-11-14 — Message on Senate action sent to the House.
+- 2011-11-14 — Received in the House.
+- 2011-11-14 — Referred to the House Committee on Natural Resources.